natalieparde/website/_includes/section__publications.md

 &nbsp;

+* Mohammad Arvan,* A. Seza Doğruöz, and Natalie Parde.
+Investigating Reproducibility at Interspeech Conferences: A Longitudinal and Comparative Perspective.
+To appear in the *Proceedings of the 24th INTERSPEECH Conference (INTERSPEECH 2023)*.
+Dublin, Ireland, August 20-24, 2023.
 * Mohammad Arvan,* Mina Valizadeh,* Parian Haghighat, Toan Nguyen, Heejin Jeong, and Natalie Parde.
 Linguistic Cognitive Load Analysis on Dialogues with an Intelligent Virtual Assistant.
 To appear in the *Proceedings of the 2023 Annual Meeting of the Cognitive Science Society (CogSci 2023)*.
 Sydney, Australia, July 26-29, 2023.
 * Shahla Farzana* and Natalie Parde.
 Towards Domain-Agnostic and Domain-Adaptive Dementia Detection from Spoken Language.
 To appear in the *Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (ACL 2023)*.
 Toronto, Canada, July 9-14, 2023.
 * Maja Popović, Mohammad Arvan,* Natalie Parde, and Anya Belz.
 Exploring Variation of Results from Different Experimental Conditions.
 To appear in *Findings of the Association for Computational Linguistics: ACL 2023 (ACL Findings 2023)*.
 Online, July 9-14, 2023.